-- Multiple control options in a single economical package. - Very accurate control of chemical feed and boiler conductivity. - Control results in fuel savings by preventing excessive blowdown. - Prevents carryover due to excessive conductivity. - Very low maintenance. - Tolerant to power surges and brownouts. - There is plenty of protected room inside the enclosure for electrician wiring. - Two water meter inputs provided. - Has expansion slots to add additional control, such as additional relay outputs, 4-20 mA outputs, remote sensor inputs, digital inputs, and 4-20 mA inputs.
+- Multiple control options in a single economical package. - One controller can monitor and datalog up to 8 Boilers. - Very accurate control of chemical feed and boiler conductivity. - Control results in fuel savings by preventing excessive blowdown. - Prevents carryover due to excessive conductivity. - Very low maintenance. - Tolerant to power surges and brownouts. - There is plenty of protected room inside the enclosure for electrician wiring. - Two water meter inputs provided.